kokonut27/zsq/README.md

 echo "alias zsq='python -B zsq'" >> .bashrc
 ```

-#### Alternative console
+#### Alternative shell
 > I suggest this alternative for those who use Replit as their code editor

-An alternative to this is copying the following code, and pasting it into the console:
+An alternative to this is copying the following code, and pasting it into the shell:
 ```zsh
 $ alias zsq="python -B zsq"
 ```